mellerbeck/palantir-data-engineer/Process tabular data in Transforms.md

 Go to settings, branches to configure which groups of people can approve the PR

-Pull request tips
+# Pull Request Tips

+- **Branch Management**
-  Branch should be up to date with master
+  - Ensure your branch is up to date with `master`.

+- **Pull Request Title**
-  Give PR a descriptive title
+  - Provide a descriptive title for the PR.

+- **Review**
-  Read over PR to make sure it makes sense
+  - Read through the PR to ensure it is clear and logical.

-  PR description checklist
+- **PR Description Checklist**
-    what did you change in this PR
+  - **Changes**: Clearly state what was changed in this PR.
-    Link to build of the changed + downstream dataset(s) For critial dataset: 'Compare to master' link
+  - **Build Links**: Include links to the build of the changes and any downstream dataset(s).
-    Optional: Contour analysis to deep dive into dataset content Potential follows ups necessary after merging your PR After merging, wait for checks on master, potentially run build Ontology datasets must finish syncing before seeing changes
+  - **Critical Datasets**: Provide a "Compare to master" link for critical datasets.
+  - **Optional Analysis**: Include contour analysis for a deep dive into dataset content, if applicable.
+  - **Follow-ups**: Note any potential follow-up tasks required after merging the PR.

+- **Post-Merge Actions**
+  - After merging, wait for checks to complete on `master`.
+  - Consider running a build if necessary.

+- **Ontology Datasets**
+  - Ensure ontology datasets finish syncing before changes are visible.